glynnreid/scaling-archer/README.md

 Vagrant will then install and configure the entire LAMP stack + Behat, and a few other bits.

 Note.
 If you see a message, at the end, similar to "[Symfony\Component\Process\Exception\RuntimeException] The process timed-out." then you will need to re-install behat.
-First delete the <vender> folder and then type "php composer.phar install --prefer-source<enter>"
+First delete the <vendor> folder and then type "php composer.phar install --prefer-source<enter>"

 Connecting to MySQL